Best Hiking Boots for Beginners (2026): Comfort, Grip & Fit Explained

 Have about a thumb’s width of space

-This is a core principle in Best Hiking Boots for Beginners (2026): Comfort, Grip & Fit Explained: Because: Because downhill toe bang ruins hikes fast.
+This is a core principle in Best Hiking Boots for Beginners (2026): Comfort, Grip & Fit Explained: Because downhill toe-banging ruins hikes fast.

 Heel lock matters more than width